text > favourite writers

-These are all writers whose books I've sought out and devoured over the last 20 years, added here in an as-i-read-them kind of way.
+These are writers whose books I've sought out and devoured over the last 20 years, added here in an as-i-read-them kind of way.
 Not many British writers focus on short stories (which I like), hence the international flavour.
 The links are not always to the author's own site, but may be interesting interviews, reviews or articles instead.
 I've read everything some of these authors have written (soon: Amazon links for UK readers).

 - Leonora Carrington (1917-)